 3. How should MCPs communicate and/or document partnership changes?

 MCPs should email SBHIP@dhcs.ca.gov to communicate any partnership changes.
-The email should include written confirmation that the MCP notified the associated County Office of Education and is in agreement with any changes.
+The email should include written confirmation that the MCP notified the associated COE and is in agreement with any changes.

 Memorandum of Understanding (MOU)